This article is an attempt to answer some questions that Wavewalk W700 owners ask in the process of choosing an outboard motor for it –

 - The motor runs on regular fuel, and there is no need to mix it with oil.

-- A 4-Cycle motor is cleaner, namely it emits far less stinky fumes than 2-cycle motors do.
+- A 4-Cycle motor is cleaner, namely it emits far less fumes than 2-cycle motors do.

-Some experts argue that for the same displacement of its combustion chamber (cc, volume, size), a 2-Cycle engine in more powerful than 4-Cycle one, but we think that convenience and fresh air are more important.
+For the same displacement of its combustion chamber (cc, volume, size), a 2-Cycle engine in more powerful than a 4-Cycle one, but we think that convenience and fresh air are important, and generally, new motors are expected to perform better and be more reliable than old motors.

 electric or gas?

-Many Wavewalk owners outfit their W500 and W700 with electric motors in the 30 to 50 lbs thrust range, and some go as far as 70 lbs thrust.
-They use their electric kayaks and skiffs for assisted paddling, recreation, touring, trolling, fishing, snorkeling, etc., but we prefer not to include electric motors in our list of “real” outboard motors for two reasons, which are:
+Many Wavewalk owners outfit their W700 with electric motors in the 30 to 50 lbs thrust range, and some go as far as 70 lbs thrust.
+They use their electric kayaks for assisted paddling, recreation, touring, trolling, fishing, snorkeling, etc., but we prefer not to include electric motors in our list of “real” outboard motors for two reasons, which are:

 - Power – Although some small electric motors are offered as “outboard motors”, just looking at their basic, objective power rating makes us think that they are too weak.
 Kilowatts to Horsepower conversion: 1 KW = 1.34 HP, and 1 HP = 0.745 KW.
 Consequently, an electric motor can work well on flat water and at a moderate speed, but not necessarily in adverse conditions, namely strong current, strong wind, etc.